dedis/purb/README.md

 ```
 make example
 ```
+(if this does not work, you can get the librairies by doing `make install`)

 The folder `experiments-encoding` contains simulation about PURBs encoding and decoding, and the duration of those operations.